jt-mrtn/hello-world/README.md

 # hello-world
-Diving in to the GitHub world
+Diving into the GitHub world

 Howdy,